jaspector

 Cotulla has a documented city building permit program.
 The code requires permits for new residential and commercial buildings, additions, remodels over $10,000, pools, sprinkler systems, electrical work unless specifically exempt, certificates of occupancy, and related covered work under Chapter 10.

-Typical processing time is No general city turnaround time was published.
+Building permit processing times in Cotulla, TX typically run No general city turnaround time was published.
 One specific timing rule is that deed-restriction committee approval may delay issuance for up to 30 days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Cotulla, TX.
 The following work is generally exempt: For electrical permits only: listed communications utility installations, portable plug-in appliances within stated limits, replacing or repairing switches, receptacles, cords, fuses, lamp sockets, or joints in wiring and fixtures, utility-owned electrical infrastructure, certain political-subdivision maintenance work, and electrical work already performed in compliance with Ordinance No. 12-20-2007 for which required fees were paid..
 Note: No consolidated citywide exempt-work list for all permit categories was found in the reviewed public sources.
+When in doubt, confirm with the local building department before starting work.